 Admissions requirements for the M.Div. include submitting a completed application, payment of the non-refundable application fee: $50 domestic; $250 for international applicants.
 Five personal statements of approximately 300 to 500 words each.
 Two academic or professional references and one pastoral reference to whom the applicant is not related (pastor, elder, deacon).
-Official transcripts of all post-secondary schoolwork (an in-process transcript showing work to date is acceptable for students without undergraduate degrees), a criminal background check through castlebranch.com, and a Self-Disclosure Form.
+Official transcripts of all post-secondary schoolwork (an in-process transcript showing work to date is acceptable for students without undergraduate degrees), a criminal background check through castlebranch.com, and a Self-Disclosure Form and TOEFL (see below).

 Master of Arts in Theological Studies (M.A.T.S.)

-Admissions requirements for the M.A.T.S. include submitting a completed application, payment of the non-refundable application fee: $50 domestic.
-Five personal statements of approximately 300 to 500 words each.
-Two academic references and one clergy/church official reference.
-Official transcripts of all post-secondary schoolwork (an in-process transcript showing work to date is acceptable for students without undergraduate degrees), a criminal background check through castlebranch.com, and a Self-Disclosure Form.
-For applicants whose first language is not English, a minimum TOEFL score of 550 on the paper test, or 80 on the internet-based tests
+Admissions requirements for the M.A.T.S. include submitting a completed application and, payment of the non-refundable application fee ($50 domestic) five personal statements of approximately 300 to 500 words each are required as well as two academic references and one clergy/church official reference.
+Official transcripts of all post-secondary schoolwork (an in-process transcript showing work to date is acceptable for students without undergraduate degrees), a criminal background check through castlebranch.com, and a Self-Disclosure Form are also required.
+For applicants whose first language is not English, a minimum TOEFL score of 550 on the paper test, or 80 on the internet-based tests is required.

 For the M.Div. and M.A.T.S., applications for Fall admission are due by May 1.
 Applications received after May 1 will be considered at the committee’s discretion on a space-available basis.
 Applications for Spring admission are due by December 1.
 For additional information regarding admissions and applications, please refer to the M.Div./M.A.T.S.
 Student Handbook.